The degeneration formula for stable log maps: Graphs

-Given $\tGamma$ as above, we denote by $\Gamma_i$ the subgraph with vertex set $\{V:r(V)=i\}$ and we keep the adjacent edges as half-edges, i.e. they are considered to have only one vertex (topologically $[0,\infty)$).
+Given $\tGamma$ as above, we denote by $\Gamma_i$ the subgraph with the vertex set $\{V: r(V)=i\}$ and we keep the adjacent edges as half-edges, Each adjacent edge is considered to have only one vertex, topologically $[0,\infty)$.
 We carry over the decorations to the vertices and half-edges: $\beta_V,g_V,n_V,w_e$ and the ordering of the half-edges.
 We then denote by $\Gamma_V$ the connected component of $\Gamma_1$ or $\Gamma_2$ containing the vertex $V$.